St. Paul's College, Macau: History

 Bottom: Paul Siu, colao or Prime Minister of State; Candide Hiu, granddaughter of Colao Paul Siu.

 Since 1557, Portuguese Macau had been the single center for exchange between China and Japan, and from there to Europe via Goa.
 In 1571 Nagasaki was opened for Portuguese ships, after an agreement with daimyō Ōmura Sumitada who converted to Catholicism, and a flourishing trade established between the two cities, that would become known as "Nanban trade period".

 Missionary activities in Japan had begun in 1549, when Jesuit co-founder Francis Xavier was received in a friendly manner and permitted to preach.
 Jesuits established congregations in Hirado, Yamaguchi and Bungo (by 1579 there were about 130,000 converts) and many daimyōs converted to Christianity, some to gain access to trade and arms.
 An attempt to reach China was made in 1552 by Francis Xavier, after being sought to talk to the Chinese Emperor in the favor of Portuguese being held prisoners in Guangzhou, but he died off mainland China, at Shangchuan Island: although Macau had been granted to Portuguese, contacts with continental China were always cautious and, starting in 1517, several Portuguese embassies were stalled while trying.

+In 1572, the school which later developed into St. Paul's college was founded.
+This school offered local children instruction in Portuguese, Latin, arithmetic, and singing.

 In 1576 Pope Gregory XIII included Japan in the Portuguese diocese of Macau.
 In September 1578 Alessandro Valignano arrived at Macau as a visitor of Jesuit Missions in the Indies, to examine and when necessary reorganize, answering to the Jesuit Superior in Rome.
 No missions had succeeded in establishing in mainland China, while in Japan they multiplied.
 Language study had always been one of the core problems: in his view, it was necessary first to learn to speak, read, and write the Chinese language.
 To this end, he wrote to the Superior in India, who sent to Macau Jesuit scholar Michele Ruggieri (羅明堅) who called the help of Matteo Ricci (利瑪竇), to share the work.
 Ricci joined him in Macau in 1582. and together, they become the first European scholars of China and the Chinese language.